cmckenzie6/TerraDottaUserScripts/README.md

 These userscripts are not supported or endorsed by Terra Dotta in any way.
 Use them at your own risk.

 ## Requirements
 You must have the [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) installed in the Google Chrome web browser.
+Scripts may work in Greasemonkey on Firefox with little tweaking, but there are no guarantees.

 ## Installation
 1. Ensure you have the [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) installed in Google Chrome.